We have a side lot that can accommodate a trailer, motor home, or truck camper.

 You will have an easy back into our spot from a paved street.
 If you have a toad, you will need to unhitch, and there is also parking for it.

 You will be able to park in front of your trailer.
 There is some street parking in a pinch.

 We are home most of the time.
 Please send a message a few days ahead of time.
 Ask about Wifi.
 We have an outside water hookup, and can supply you with an extra length of hose if needed.
 We have 15 amp service available and can supply you with additional lengths of 12 gauge extension cord as needed.

 The best attraction in the Lewiston-Clarkston Valley (LC Valley) is the rivers.
 Lewiston sits on the southeast corner of the confluence of the Snake and Clearwater Rivers.
 Clarkston, WA sits on the west side of the Snake River.

-The Lower Granite Dam in Washington backs up both rivers creating slack water upriver for a few miles.
+The Lower Granite Dam in Washington backs up both rivers creating slack water upriver for a several miles.
 This allows for boating and water skiing.
 Another major local attraction is the jet boat tours up the Snake River into the deep Hells Canyon gorge.
 Google "Hells Canyon jet boat tours" for more information.
 The area is also famous for its steelhead fishing.
 There is also bicycling along the paved levees.

 For river rafters, there are guided trips down the Lochsa/Clearwter Rivers to the east and the Salmon River to the south.
 There are also guided raft tours down the Snake River through Hells Canyon.